hikmat-ullah/Rsync-utiltiy/README.md

 tar cvf backup.tar . // here dot means current directory at the end of command

-rsync -zvf backup.tar /tmp/backups // Create backups directory if it is not created or present
+rsync -azv backup.tar /tmp/backups // Create backups directory if it is not created or present

 ### rsync a file on a remote machine
 This is send a file named backup.tar from local server to remote server.